-17.2.3.6 Materials-Methods vs. End-Result Specifications
+16.1.3.6 Materials-Methods Vs. End-Result Specifications

 Materials-methods and end-result are the two basic types of construction specifications.
-Materials-methods specifications describe in detail the materials, workmanship, and processes the Contractor shall use during construction.
+Materials-methods specifications describe in detail the materials, workmanship, and processes the Contractor is to use during construction.
 Materials-methods specifications restrain contractor innovation and obligate the owner to accept the work if the specified materials and processes are used.
 End-result specifications describe the desired result or quality of the final product to be achieved.
 End-result specifications encourage contractor innovation and allow the owner to accept or reject the final product.
 Current CDOT specifications include both types and, in some cases, a combination thereof.
 End-result specifications are preferred.

-Process Control/Owner Acceptance (PC/OA) is a type of end-result specification.
-PC/OA specifications require the Contractor to perform all testing necessary for control of production while the owner (CDOT) performs the testing necessary to determine acceptance, rejection, or price adjustment of the product.
-Acceptance, rejection, or price adjustment is usually based on a statistical analysis of the test results.
-CDOT currently uses PC/OA specifications for pavements.
+Quality Control/Quality Assurance (QC/QA) is a type of end-result specification.
+QC/QA specifications require the Contractor to perform all testing necessary for control of production while the owner (CDOT) performs the testing necessary to determine acceptance, rejection, or price adjustment of the product.
+Acceptance/rejection/price adjustment is usually based on a statistical analysis of the test results.
+CDOT currently uses QC/QA specifications for pavements.

-17.2.3.7 Pay Items
+16.1.3.7 Pay Items

 The specifications establish the pay items under which the Department will pay the Contractor for work completed.
-Readily identifiable and measurable items of work should not be made subsidiary to other items but should be paid for under separate pay items.
+Readily identifiable and measurable items of work should not be made subsidiary to other items, but should be paid for under separate pay items.
 Use of lump sum pay items should be minimized.
 Pay items with subsidiary items and lump sum pay items are difficult for contractors to bid and difficult for the Project Engineer to administer during construction, especially in cases of changed conditions or changed quantities.